collapsed-stacks/startups/questions/12608/fixed-cost-of-company-partner-eea.md

 - tagged: `startup-costs`, `lean-startup`, `partnership`, `private-company`, `europe`
 - score: 1

-<p>I'm looking into my options of setting up a company/partnership in a country with the EEA (the EU countries as well as Iceland, Liechtenstein and Norway) and was wondering if someone could point me to the lowest fixed-cost country (set-up costs and ongoing costs like, filing of tax and year-end reports as well as virtual office in any of these, with the exception of Ireland because that's where I live).</p>
+I'm looking into my options of setting up a company/partnership in a country with the EEA (the EU countries as well as Iceland, Liechtenstein and Norway) and was wondering if someone could point me to the lowest fixed-cost country (set-up costs and ongoing costs like, filing of tax and year-end reports as well as virtual office in any of these, with the exception of Ireland because that's where I live).

-<p>The company won't have any employees and will sell IT solutions for companies and individuals, so employee wages don't factor.</p>
+The company won't have any employees and will sell IT solutions for companies and individuals, so employee wages don't factor.

-<p>I know that in Ireland, the setup costs are relatively cheap, but ongoing costs like accountants and auditors are costly so I want to shop around.</p>
+I know that in Ireland, the setup costs are relatively cheap, but ongoing costs like accountants and auditors are costly so I want to shop around.

-<p>Again, this is just in relation to the fixed costs - corporation tax and tax on dividends are to be disregarded here, and also sole trader isn't an option.</p>
+Again, this is just in relation to the fixed costs - corporation tax and tax on dividends are to be disregarded here, and also sole trader isn't an option.

-<p>If you need more detail, please just let me know.</p>
+If you need more detail, please just let me know.

-<p>Thanks very much for any help you might be able to provide!</p>
+Thanks very much for any help you might be able to provide!

 ## Answer 12656